Faces of the Rodeo

 He and his wife own Nieslanik Horses, LLC.
 Their business encompasses horse rentals, cattle sales, hay sales, hunting trips, and farrier services.
 Nieslanik Horses, LLC is a sponsor of the 2015 Carbondale Wild West Rodeo.

 Max is a local rancher and longtime contestant in the CWWR.
-His daughter Ronnie Will also competes along with her husband Court Will.
+His daughter Ronnie Will also competes.

 Katie Ford, Her Family is A Legacy of Rodeo

 Katie Ford, Carbondale Wild West Rodeo Secretary comes from a legendary rodeo family.
-Her Grandfather, Harry Vold has been in the rodeo business for well over 60 years.
-To this day he rides his notable black horse in the arena at each of his many rodeos across the country.
+Her Grandfather, Harry Vold was in the rodeo business for 65 years until his passing in March of 2017.
+Harry was known for riding his notable black horse in the arena at each of his many rodeos across the country.

 Katie's Mother Darce Vold has been around rodeo most of her life and became a stock contractor in her own right in 1995.
 She brought her young family to Snowmass to provide the bucking stock for their weekly rodeo in 1998 and still does to this day.